Evictions on the rise months after federal moratorium ends

 Part of the increase is due to courts catching up on the backlog of eviction cases.
 But advocates say the upsurge also shows the limits of federal emergency rental assistance in places where distribution remains slow and tenant protections are weak.
 Rising housing prices in many markets also are playing a role.

-According to the latest data from the Eviction Lab at Princeton University, evictions have been rising in most of the 31 cities and six states where it collects data.
-Evictions in September increased 10.4% from August.
-October numbers were 38% above August levels and 25% higher than in September.
-Filings fell around 7% from October to November and now remain about 48% below pre-pandemic levels.
+According to the latest data from the Eviction Lab at Princeton University, eviction filings have been rising in most of the 31 cities and six states where it collects data.
+They increased 10.4% from the first half of August to the first half of September.
+In the first half of October, numbers were 38% above August levels and 25% higher than in September.
+Filings fell around 7% from the first half of October to November and now remain about 48% below pre-pandemic levels.

-Among places where evictions are returning to normal are Connecticut as well as Houston, Indianapolis, and Cincinnati and Columbus, Ohio, according to the Eviction Lab.
+Among places where eviction filings are returning to normal are Connecticut as well as Houston, Indianapolis, and Cincinnati and Columbus, Ohio, according to the Eviction Lab.
 Florida, too, has seen a significant rise, with filings in Tampa and Gainesville returning to near pre-pandemic levels.

 “There was a batch of initial commentary coming out when the moratorium ended and the tone … was, well, there wasn’t a tsunami so we don’t have an eviction crisis on our hands,” said Ben Martin, senior researcher at Texas Housers, a nonprofit focused on housing issues.